Macabresoft/Macabre2D/README.md

 Currently, the Macabre2D editor only supports Windows.
 The framework itself is technically setup to work with any platform; however, only Windows has been tested.

+## Git LFS

+You must install Git LFS (Large File Storage) to use this repository.
+[This article](https://help.github.com/en/articles/installing-git-large-file-storage) should assist you.

 ## Source Code

 The full source code is available here from GitHub: